 Some women experience more pain during a procedure when they are having a period.
 This can also occur if people are particularly tired or under a lot of stress.

-A: A cosmetic consultation is normally 1/2hr, if you go straight on to have the procedure, you should then allow approximately 2 ½ hours, so all together allow 3 hours.
+A cosmetic consultation is normally 1/2hr, if you go straight on to have the procedure, you should then allow approximately 2 ½ hours, so all together allow 3 hours.

 A medical consultation is usually between ½ hour and 1 hour, dependent on the complexity of the job, this will also determine how long the procedure will take.
-Some are 2-3 hours or longer.
+Some procedures are 2-3 hours or longer.

-A: There is flexibility with this procedure.
+A: There is flexibility with a semi-permanent procedure.
 You can change the colour and/or shape to some degree.
 Initially colour will always appear darker directly after the procedure, you can be reassured that it will soften and lighten during the healing process.
 You can normally see a 20% fade within the first 1-2 weeks, then around 30% total fade by the 4 week mark.
-Lips fade even more by up to 50%, this is by way of the nature of the surface we are tattooing on.
+Lips fade even more by up to 50%, this is by way of the nature of the vascular surface we are tattooing on.
 The healing time is different for each individual and procedure.
 But there should be at least 4 weeks between each procedure.
 The skin is normally fully healed by this time and it is when the true colour will be revealed.

 The healing time for Scalp (SMP) micropigmenation is different – it is 1 week between treatments due to the minute size of the tattooed dots and fast healing time.